prolesoft/marxist.space/security.md

 regularly.
 Check for password/phrase security [here](https://howsecureismypassword.net/), and check regularly to see if your data has been involved in a leak
 [here](https://haveibeenpwned.com/) ([Firefox](#browsers) has this feature built in now).

-### Encrpytion
+### Encryption

-[Keybase](https://keybase.io/) is a featureful app that makes encrpyted files, messaging, group chat, teams, identiy proofs, and Git hosting all very easy to use.
+[Keybase](https://keybase.io/) is a featureful app that makes encrypted files, messaging, group chat, teams, identiy proofs, and Git hosting all very easy to use.
 It's also a US-based company, so is not an ideal option for very sensitive data.

 Using [GnuPG](https://gnupg.org/) (an implementation of PGP) takes more practice, but is worth it for encrypting files manually and sending encypted emails.